ot4i/app-connect-templates/resources/markdown/Welcome guide setup 2 - Create Sunflower Festival order in Salesforce_instructions.md

 ## Using the template

 1. Click **Create flow** to start using the template.
-1. Click the Salesforce "Update or create account" action and connect to your [Salesforce account](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-salesforce/).
+1. Click the Salesforce "Update or create account" action and connect to your [Salesforce account](https://ibm.biz/aassalesforce).
 1. Check that an account has been set for the other "Salesforce" actions.
-1. To start the flow, in the banner open the options menu [&#8942;] then click **Start flow**.
+1. To start the flow, in the banner click **Start flow**.
 1. Once the flow has run, in the banner open the options menu [&#8942;] then click **Stop flow**, otherwise it will try to create the order again as scheduled.

 ## Clean up